tillg/linkedin_post_scraper/readme.md

 ## Starting the environment

 In order to start the environment, open `VScode` and start it in the container.
-Usually VScode notices that there is a `.devcontainer`
+Usually VScode notices that there is a `.devcontainer` and suggests to start the environment in the container.

+Once the devcontainers are up & running you can inspect what's going on in the selenium container via [this UI](http://localhost:4444/ui#).

 In the terminal launch the scraper with `./linkedin_post_scraper.py`.

+## Concepts & structures

+* **browser** and **GLOBAL_BROWSER** are variables that hold the selenium browser instance.
+The GLOBAL_BROWSER is used to keep the browser open after the script has finished, since it might be re-used later.
+Often this object is called `driver` in other code bases.
+* **Containers** are the HTML code that contains the data of one post.
+From the container I extract text using the *Beautifoul Soup* framework.
+* **Blog posts** is what I create.
+They contain a date, a text, an aiuthor.
+Since LinkedIn Posts do not have a title, I need to create one myself.
+I do this by taking the first 10 words of the post and use them as a title.
+At a later stage generating such titles could be a great AI use case.

 ## Todos